-BE IT FURTHER RESOLVED, That this resolution be presented to Johnny Brewer at induction ceremonies, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to representatives of Mississippi 4-H and be made available to the Capitol Press Corp.